Redocly/redocly-cli-cookbook/configurable-rules/azure-apim-unsupported-keyword/README.md

 # ...
 ```

-The [example OpenAPI description](./openapi.yaml) has a variety of unsupported features in use.
+The [example OpenAPI description](./openapi.yaml), a small cafe API, has a variety of unsupported features in use.

 ## References